Ritika-Bhambri/ramalama-exploration/README.md

 ## Granite 3 MoE1B Model via ollama

-Since Granite 3.1 2B would not run on my hardware I used a smaller as a workaround I pulled Granite 3 MoE1B model.
+Since Granite 3.1 2B would not run on my hardware as a workaround I pulled the smaller Granite 3 MoE1B model.
 IBM has MoE (Mixture of Experts) versions.
 These are smarter than Qwen but lighter on the CPU because they only activate a fraction of their parameters at a time.

 `ramalama pull ollama://granite3-moe:1b`